Here’s a DIY on how to programmatically make your Android phone look like an iPhone.

 <manifest xmlns_android="http://schemas.android.com/apk/res/android" package="com.example.app" android_versionCode="1" android_versionName="1.0" >

 Once the build is ready it can then be either placed in phone storage for installing it and upgrading to the latest build directly by using any file manager.
 Or can be placed in any webserver or a cloud space provider like dropbox and can use that link for downloading and then installing on the device.

 - The best approach to follow will be in instances where the user gets a notification for new updates using custom GCM push notification.
 The user can then decide on whether he wants to update the app immediately or later.
 But once clicked on notification, the code can be put to download the file and then go for installation.

 - Following code can be used to install/update the application after successful download of apk:

 Intent intent = new Intent(Intent.ACTION_VIEW); intent.setDataAndType(Uri.parse("file://" + appFilelocation.toString()), "application/vnd.android.package-archive"); startActivity(intent);

 <uses-permission android_name="android.permission.INTERNET" /> <uses-permission android_name="android.permission.INSTALL_PACKAGES" /> <uses-permission android_name="android.permission.WRITE_EXTERNAL_STORAGE" />

 User vs System Mobile Apps

 These apps can be just User Apps or System Apps.
 User Apps are ordinary apps which do not interact with internally restricted features on the device.
 System apps can be a combination of user apps along with codes written to interact with system restricted features.
 If your app is System App, then it can change the entire way of downloading and installing the new updates for the device to a whole new level.
-Instead of asking user permission for updating, it can be coded to an extent that the power of installing the updates is decided by app itself and can be automatically updated without user’s notice!
+Instead of asking user permission for updating, it can be coded to an extent that the power of installing the updates is decided by the app itself and can be automatically updated without the user’s notice!